BlackDice/lill/README.md

 [![NPM](https://nodei.co/npm/lill.png)](https://nodei.co/npm/lill/)

 There are few implementation of the [linked-list structure](http://en.wikipedia.org/wiki/Linked_list), but most of them creates bunch of extra objects to store the information.
-I didn't like that so *LiLL* has been made.
+We didn't like that so *LiLL* has been made.

-Linked list structure shines in situations when you need to iterate many objects very frequently while modifications of the list are not that frequent.
-One of the great use cases is in entity based systems used in game development.
+Linked list structure shines in situations when you need to iterate over some list very frequently while modifications of the list are not that frequent.
+Items of such list are simple linked together by referencing each other.
+This is much faster to iterate over than standard loops.

 ## Using Symbol